ubports/docs.ubports.com/sdk/scopes/cpp/Accounts/ServiceType.rst

 Representation of an account service type.

-The `ServiceType </sdk/scopes/cpp/Accounts/ServiceType/>`__ object represents an account service type.
+The :ref:`ServiceType <sdk_accounts_servicetype>` object represents an
+account service type.
 It can be used to retrieve some basic properties of the service type (such as name and icon) and to get access to the contents of the XML file which defines it.

 Definition at line 49 of file service-type.h.